Demystifying the complexity of sending international wires through SWIFT

 In general, there are three ways that banks can levy fees for SWIFT payments:

-- The sender’s bank can charge a fee to send the payment.
+- The sender’s bank may charge a fee for sending the payment.

-- The recipient’s bank can charge a fee to receive the payment.
+- The recipient’s bank may charge a fee for receiving the payment.

 Depending on the banks involved and the amount of money being transferred, you may be charged one or more of these fees.